AlexPerrotton/node-red-contrib-microblue/README.md

 ## Prerequisites

-It is necessary to paire your device (PC/raspberry/mobile) to the micro:bit without connect it.
+Open at least the uart, accelerometer, magnetometer service on your micro:bit.
+It is not necessary to pair your micro:bit with your bluetooth device.

 ### Linux